 Stories are important as they give our world meaning, and we as human beings need that.
 “After nourishment, shelter and companionship, stories are the thing we need most in the world,” said British writer Philip Pullman.

 Story telling is about performance.
 As Professor Charles Spence, the author of Gastrophysics, who has worked with Jesse, writes in his newly published book: “Restaurants are becoming stages; the waiters and chefs at some of the world’s top establishments are increasingly playing the role of actors and magicians.”

 An experiential ‘trip’ with an ‘itinerary’, aka menu, at Heston Blumenthal’s The Fat Duck at Bray will set you back £265 per person, compared with Parlour’s £85.
 At Parlour you get the sole attention of Jesse throughout the whole meal; he holds the audience emotionally, spiritually and physically…. serving the food himself, with panache, of course!

-My experience of the Chef’s Table at Parlour
+My Chef’s Table experience at Parlour in Kensal

 Now, from my perch round the corner I could see the activities on the Chef’s Table, just.
 I couldn’t hear the words, but I could hear the laughter and catch the spirit: the diners were being taken on a journey – a journey as immersive as the play that I was to see at the Bush Theatre the next day.